bjoreman/bakery/README.md

 # bakery
 The Python script I use to generate bjoreman.com from Markdown files and some minimal templates.

-Bakery is the simplest possible script which could possibly do the job.
-It does no caching between runs, no smart tracking, no splitting into pages or anything else smart, really.
+Bakery started as the simplest possible script which could possibly do the job.
+Starting off, it did no caching between runs, no smart tracking, no splitting into pages or anything else smart, really.
+It has since picked up some capabilities and now uses multiple processes for quicker generation, only writes changed files to disk, and creation of archive pages based on tags.
+Other than that though, still pretty un-smart.

 In fact, just reading the code might be quicker and more illuminating than reading this.

+*Note* that there are two scripts: bakery.py and bakeryMulti.py. bakery.py is thoroughly deprecated and kept around for reasons of … nostalgia I guess?
+It works fine, but does a lot less and only runs in a single process.

 Invoked without arguments, Bakery expects to take all content from a folder named "sources" and process them into a folder named "oven".